panoply/syncify/readme.md

 # Transform

-In Syncify, `input` files can be transformed and augmented.
-The `transform` option allows you to control how files are processed.
-Syncify supports built-in or partial processing for the following file types:
+In Syncify, `input` files can be transformed and augmented before being written to your define `output` path location.
+The `transform` option allows you to control how your **input** files are processed.
+Syncify supports built-in and partial processing for the following file types:

 - `.liquid`
 - `.json`